 Catalina is currently in the process of completing her Bachelor of Arts in International Relations and Development Studies at the University of Calgary.
 Her degree allows her to focus on her passion within the African region and the importance of security and strategy, specifically within conflict zones.

 In 2018, she joined ICO after being a youth representative for the British Columbia Council for International Cooperation at the United Nations High-level Political Forum.
-She has quickly transition from an intern with the secretariat to the lead of ICO Communities and is honoured to represent ICO on the world stage at different event globally and locally.
+She has quickly transitioned from an intern with the secretariat to the lead of ICO Communities and is honoured to represent ICO on the world stage at different event globally and locally.

 In her spare time she embraces the cold weather of Calgary with snowboarding and hiking but also enjoys bouldering, hanging out with friends, and traveling the globe.